Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 ## Version 0.7

+### Version 0.7.3
+- Added the ability to distinguish between damageable and replaceable components

 ### Version 0.7.2
 - Added Box prefab

 ### Version 0.7.1
-- Created a ComponentBase class that connects the health logic with component prefabs.
+- Created a ComponentBase class that connects the health logic with component prefabs
 - Added Jar prefab

 ### Version 0.7.0.1